burdiuz/js-type-checkers/README.md

 ```

 ### TODOs
 1.  +Add global methods to copy and apply configs, they should work with typeChecker.mergeConfig() method
 2.  +Add possibility to merge objects with type information using mergeConfigs()
 3.  +Decide, when setting value to a property, should this value be wrapped?
 4.  +Decide, when calling function, should arguments and return value be wrapped?
 5.  ?Lazy typings for Arrays or apply one type(from first element) for all items.
     Indexed type is available, still don't know about lazy arrays
 6.  +Implement "createDeep()"
 7. Cache child info for arguments
 8.  +Add ability to setup custom value validators for default type checker
-9. +Ignore accessing functions from prototype all the time
+9. Ignore accessing functions from prototype all the time
-10. +Add option to ignore any kind of properties available via prototype
+10. Add option to ignore any kind of properties available via prototype
+11. Implement replaceProperty()
+12. +Add possibility to make proxy config be part of target's info
+13. Move primitive type checker into separate repo